JokerShao/vimrc/README.md

 You need to configure this following plugins individually.
 - [*YCM*][1]
     - YouCompleteMe: a code-completion engine for Vim
-- [*flake8*][2]
-    - a Vim plugin that runs the currently open file through Flake8, a static syntax and style checker for Python source code.
-It supersedes both vim-pyflakes and vim-pep8.
 - [*powerline*][3]
     - Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, fish, tmux, IPython, Awesome, i3 and Qtile.
-- [*jedi-vim*][4]
-    - jedi-vim - awesome Python autocompletion with VIM
 - [*cscope*][5]
     - Cscove(new name for this plugin, since cscope.vim is used too widely.) is a smart cscope helper for vim.
 - [*ctrlsf*][6]